inasafe/inasafe-doc/docs/source/training/socialisation/helpful_hints_and_tips.rst

 * Review frequently asked questions

 You have now gone through |project_name| using four different natural hazards, changing a variety of parameters and analysing the results.
-This chapter has been designed to help you understand a little more about |project_name| as well as where you can go for help.
+This module has been designed to help you understand a little more about |project_name| as well as where you can go for help.